-- Has been incurred by you, your spouse, or your eligible tax dependent; - Is not reimbursed or reimbursable under any private, employer-provided, or public health care reimbursement or insurance arrangement; - Does not exceed your HRA account balance; - Is incurred while you are participating in the HRA; and - Is considered to be tax-deductible under Internal Revenue Code Section 213.
+- Has been incurred by you, your spouse, or your dependents as defined on page 4; - Is not reimbursed or reimbursable under any private, employer-provided, or public health care reimbursement or insurance arrangement; - Does not exceed your HRA account balance; - Is incurred while you are participating in the HRA; and - Is considered to be tax-deductible under Internal Revenue Code Section 213.

-Further, any medical care expense that is attributable to a deduction allowed under Internal Revenue Code Section 213 that has been claimed for any prior taxable year is not reimbursable from the HRA.
+Further, any medical care expense that is attributable to a premium payment made on a pre-tax basis or a deduction allowed under Internal Revenue Code Section 213 that has been claimed for any taxable year is not reimbursable from the HRA.